 Based on our review of state human resources websites and other sources, only 20 states, plus American Samoa and Puerto Rico, still call the second Monday in October Columbus Day and consider it a public holiday – meaning government offices are closed and state workers have a paid day off.
 Two decades ago, 25 states and the District of Columbia treated Columbus Day as a public holiday, according to the Council of State Governments’ comprehensive “Book of the States.”

 Since the turn of the 21st century, states have taken several different approaches to Columbus Day.
 California and Delaware dropped the holiday entirely in 2009, the latter swapping in a floating holiday for state workers.
-Maine, New Mexico and D.C. all renamed the holiday Indigenous Peoples’ Day in 2019.
-Colorado – the first state to designate Columbus Day as a state holiday more than 100 years ago – renamed it in 2020 to honor Frances Xavier Cabrini, a Catholic nun and Italian immigrant who founded dozens of schools, hospitals and orphanages to serve poor immigrants and was canonized in 1946.
-In those four jurisdictions, the day is still an official (i.e., paid) state holiday.
+Maine, New Mexico and D.C. all renamed the day Indigenous Peoples’ Day in 2019, retaining it as an official (i.e., paid) holiday.
+Colorado – the first state to designate Columbus Day as a state holiday more than 100 years ago – replaced it in 2020 with a new state holiday (on the first Monday in October) honoring Frances Xavier Cabrini, a Catholic nun and Italian immigrant who founded dozens of schools, hospitals and orphanages to serve poor immigrants and was canonized in 1946.

 Since 1990, South Dakota has observed Native Americans’ Day as an official state holiday on the second Monday in October.
 Tennessee officially observes Columbus Day, but on a completely different day: The governor can and routinely does move the observance to the Friday after Thanksgiving, to facilitate a four-day weekend.
 The Commonwealth of the Northern Mariana Islands began substituting Commonwealth Cultural Day for Columbus Day in 2006.
 And in Hawaii, the day is known as Discoverers’ Day, though it isn’t – and by law can’t be – an official state holiday.